Andalusi Romance

-Andalusi Romance, also called Mozarabic, refers to the varieties of Ibero-Romance spoken in Al-Andalus, the parts of the medieval Iberian Peninsula under Islamic control.
-Romance, or vernacular Latin, was the common tongue for the majority of the population in the wake of the Umayyad conquest in the early eighth century.
-Over the following centuries, Andalusi Arabic gradually spread and eventually superseded Andalusi Romance as the main spoken language in the Muslim-controlled south.
-Castilian, an anomalous form of Ibero-Romance, expanded over other varieties of Romance as the Christian kingdoms gained territory in Iberia.
-The final disappearance of Andalusi Romance dates to around the thirteenth century.
+Andalusi Romance, also called Mozarabic, refers to the varieties of Ibero-Romance that were spoken in Al-Andalus, the parts of the medieval Iberian Peninsula under Islamic control.
+Romance, or vernacular Late Latin, was the common tongue for the great majority of the Iberian population at the time of the Umayyad conquest in the early eighth century, but over the following centuries, it was gradually superseded by Andalusi Arabic as the main spoken language in the Muslim-controlled south.
+At the same time, as the northern Christian kingdoms pushed south into Al-Andalus, their respective Romance varieties (especially Castilian) gained ground at the expense of Andalusi Romance as well as Arabic.
+The final extinction of the former may be estimated to 1300 AD.

-Aside from Castilian, the varieties of medieval Ibero-Romance, in both Islamic and Christian lands, were linguistically similar.
-Andalusi Romance is not distinguished from other Ibero-Romance varieties by its linguistic structure, but it is unique in that it was recorded primarily with Arabic script.
-What is known or hypothesized of the particular linguistic features of Andalusi Romance is based on relatively sparse evidence, of which the Kharjas are the most important.
+The medieval Ibero-Romance varieties were broadly similar (with Castilian standing out as an outlier).
+Andalusi Romance was distinguished from the others not by its linguistic features primarily, but rather by virtue of being written in the Arabic script.
+What is known or hypothesized about the particular linguistic features of Andalusi Romance is based on relatively sparse evidence, of which the kharjas, or closing lines of an Andalusi muwaššaḥ poem, are the most important.

 Names

-The traditional term for the Romance varieties used in al-Andalus is "Mozarabic," derived from Mozarab, (from the مُسْتَعْرَب) a term used to refer to Christians in al-Andalus.
+The traditional term for the Romance varieties used in al-Andalus is "Mozarabic", derived from Mozarab, (from the مُسْتَعْرَب) a term used to refer to Arabized Christians in al-Andalus.
+In the context of medieval Iberia, the term is first documented in Christian sources from the 11th century; it was not used by Muslims to describe Christians.

 Some scholars dislike the term for its ambiguity.
-According to Consuelo Lopez-Morillas:it has been objected that the term straddles ambiguously the realms of religion and language, and further implies, erroneously, that the dialect was spoken only by Christians.
+According to Consuelo Lopez-Morillas:It has been objected that the term straddles ambiguously the realms of religion and language, and further implies, erroneously, that the dialect was spoken only by Christians.
 The very form of the word suggests (again a false perception) that it denotes a language somehow related to Arabic.To describe the varieties of Romance in al-Andalus, Spanish scholars are increasingly using romance andalusí (from the أَنْدَلُسِيّ), or Andalusi Romance in English.